 - Docker — Features isolated containers, which allows the execution of many applications on one server.

-- Puppet — Built with Ruby and uses an agent/master architecture.
+- Puppet — Built with Ruby and uses an agent/primary architecture.
 Created to automate tasks for system administrators.

 - Vagrant — Helps build, configure and manage lightweight virtual machine environments.
 Lets every member of the IT team have identical development environments.

 Does VMware NSX Advanced Load Balancer offer Data Center Orchestration?

 Yes.
 Avi provides centrally orchestrated microservices composed of a fabric of proxy services with dynamic load balancing, service discovery, security, micro-segmentation, and analytics for container-based applications running in OpenShift and Kubernetes environments.
 Avi Networks delivers scalable, enterprise-class microservices and containers to deploy and manage business-critical workloads in production environments using Redhat container orchestration with OpenShift and Kubernetes clusters.